 -

-Booking opens up to 6 months in advance, but significantly less than this when the mid-December timetable change intervenes.
+Booking opens up to 6 months in advance, less than this for dates after the mid-December timetable change.

 -